ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * Admin resource: a group-collection resource or a group-configuration resource hosted by the Group Manager.

 * Secure communication association: a security association established between any two of the Administrator, the AS, and the Group Manager and used for protecting their message exchanges.
 For example, depending on the transport profile of ACE used, this can rely on DTLS {{RFC6347}}{{RFC9147}} as per {{RFC9202}} or on OSCORE {{RFC8613}} as per {{RFC9203}}.

+## Notations

+Interaction examples are provided in the CoRE Link Format {{RFC6690}} and in CBOR {{RFC8949}}.
+The examples in CBOR are expressed in CBOR extended diagnostic notation as defined in {{Section 8 of RFC8949}} and {{Appendix G of RFC8610}} ("diagnostic notation").
+Diagnostic notation comments are often used to provide a textual representation of the numeric parameter names and values.

+In the CBOR diagnostic notation used in this document, constructs of the form e'SOME_NAME' are replaced by the value assigned to SOME_NAME in the CDDL model shown in {{fig-cddl-model}} of {{sec-cddl-model}}.
+For example, {e'group_name': "gp1", e'gp_enc_alg': 10} stands for {-13: "gp1", -4: 10}.

+> Note to RFC Editor: Please delete the paragraph immediately preceding this note.
+Also, in the CBOR diagnostic notation used in this document, please replace the constructs of the form e'SOME_NAME' with the value assigned to SOME_NAME in the CDDL model shown in {{fig-cddl-model}} of {{sec-cddl-model}}.
+Finally, please delete this note.

 # Group Administration # {#overview}